An Expert's Guide to Hydration

 We all lose a different amount of sweat, yet many of us don’t realise how much.
 You can work out how much fluid you need to take on by finding out how much weight you lose when you run.
 Just weigh yourself before and after a race.
 One pound of weight loss should equal approximately one pint of fluid intake.

 Whilst one runner could lose one kilogram an hour due to sweat loss, another may not even lose 500 grams in the same time period.
 As well as this differentiation, some people are more salty sweaters with elevated electrolyte loss.
 If you don't ensure that you replace sodium, as well as water, you can suffer from hyponatraemia, an electrolyte disturbance that is defined by lowered sodium levels in the blood.
-If you see salty deposits on your black Lycra, it could be a sign of excessive salty sweating.
+If you see salty deposits on your kit, it could be a sign of excessive salty sweating.

 Rehydration after exercise can only be achieved if the electrolytes lost in sweat, as well as the lost water, are replaced.